Liaoqitian/Exam-Generation/questions/python/Fa19-Q14-1-MC/README.md

-# Tribonacci Family
+# Who wants a slice of Python List?
+Me!
+Me!!
-> Similar but different to the widely-known Fibonacci sequence, this question tests for skills on recursion and string slicing on slightly more difficult sequences.
+> Tests for skills on list slicing (Multiple Choice Version)

 ## Table of Contents
 - [Variants](#variants)
 - [Structure](#structure)